 This is a follow up story for SI Certs.
-If you're interested in reading how they got started, published about 1 year ago, check it out here.
+If you're interested in reading how they got started, published over 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 My name is Gabriel Kramer.
 I live in Utah and started an online education and test prep company with one other business partner back in 2011.
 What started with one course as a side gig has grown to a million dollar a year business that I quit my day job over a year ago to run as my sole source of income.
 As I turned 39, I said goodbye to my day job and worked less than 25 hours a week on average.

 We sell both B2C and B2B.
 Our courses give test preparation, training, and personal coaching to aspiring construction inspectors looking to become certified with a niche trade skill.
 College isn’t required, and good inspectors who are highly qualified with multiple certifications can cross the 6-figure mark in 5 years or less.

 The business is making close to $100K/mo., and this should continue to expand as we add more training courses that people need.

 You can see the shirt my wife made me when I “retired” from my day job on my 39th birthday.